Kabe0/rollup-plugin-typescript-projects/README.md

 Type: `CompilerOptions` <br/>
 Default: `null`

 Provides a global override for the TypeScript CompilerOptions.
-Anything set here will override all other compiler settings.
+The `projects` option will override the settings even further if specific customizations are needed for a single project.

 ### projects
 Type: `[key: string]: CompilerOptions` <br/>